nbaljasn/Equity-Modelling-Agent/README.md

 >The Equity Modelling Agent is a data platform designed to streamline and enhance the process of stock selection.
 I aggregate diverse data sources like company fundamentals, macroeconomic indicators, and opinion data to create a comprehensive view of current and potential equity performance.
 The platform automatically produces standardized equity analysis reports in Excel format, simplifying the analyst's workflow.
-These reports contain key metrics, valuation insights, economic context, and sentiment analysis—delivered in a structured, easy-to-use format that enhances decision-making.
+In these reports you will find key metrics, valuation insights, economic context, and sentiment analysis delivered in a structured, easy-to-use format for enhanced decision-making.

 I attempt to make the Equity Modelling Agent into a powerful, yet efficient tool to generate insightful equity research without the need for extensive manual data collection and processing.